yhagio/tutorialedge.net/content/golang/parsing-json-with-golang.md

 If we wanted to traverse further down the tree, we could do that just as we normally would traverse down a `map` structure within Go, without having to define the struct types.

-> It is typically recommended to try and define the structs, if you happen to know the structure of the data coming back.
+> **Note -** It is typically recommended to try and define the structs, if you happen to know the structure of the data coming back.

 # Unmarshalling our JSON